 Every KCHS center has a parent group that meets at your child's assigned center.
 You are a member of this group.
 At KCHS, we call this meeting our School FamilyTM Roundtable.
 The School FamilyTM Roundtables are opportunities for discussion and planning of center activities and trainings, as well as allowing time for parents to get together to share ideas and interests.
 The Roundtable is a great place to learn a new skill, to meet other parents, to become involved in your child's education and to learn more about Knox County Head Start.

-(Please note that School Family Roundtable Meetings will be in-person when safe, or virtual if enhanced health precautions are needed).
+(Please note that School Family Roundtable Meetings will be in-person when safe, or virtual if need be due to an illness outbreak).